Hidden Cosets and Applications to Unclonable Cryptography: Copy-Protection of Pseudorandom Functions

 We say the scheme has indistinguishability anti-piracy security if for every polynomial-time quantum algorithm $\As$, there exists a negligible function $\negl(\cdot)$, for all $\lambda \in \mathbb{N}^+$,

 \end{definition}

-\jiahui{added the following comment} Similarly to the relationship between CPA-style unclonable decryption (\Cref{def: regular antipiracy cpa}) and anti-piracy with random challenge inputs (Definition \ref{def: regular antipiracy random challenges}), it is not clear whether \Cref{def:indistinguishable_anti_piracy_PRF} implies \Cref{def:weak anti piracy} (this subtlety arises due to the fact that there are two parties involved, having to simultaneously make the correct guess).
+Similarly to the relationship between CPA-style unclonable decryption (\Cref{def: regular antipiracy cpa}) and anti-piracy with random challenge inputs (Definition \ref{def: regular antipiracy random challenges}), it is not clear whether \Cref{def:indistinguishable_anti_piracy_PRF} implies \Cref{def:weak anti piracy} (this subtlety arises due to the fact that there are two parties involved, having to simultaneously make the correct guess).
 Thus, we will give separate statements and security proofs in the next section.